UnityTechnologies/ShaderGraph_ExampleLibrary/README.md

 **Contact**

-if you have any issues or requests for the Shader Graph Example Library; please reach out to Andy Touch:
+if you have any issues & requests for the Shader Graph Example Library; please reach out to Andy Touch:
 - Email: andyt[at]unity3d.com
 - Twitter: [@andytouch](https://twitter.com/andytouch)